 H&M and Ikea responded by saying that their suppliers no longer deal with Xinjiang cotton.
 Both Uniqlo and Muji apparently did not answer media queries.
 Perhaps remaining silent was a better way to ride out the controversy.
 But Muji did not seem to want to play down their links to Xinjiang.
 Up till now, those clothes made of “Xinjiang cotton”—both knits and wovens—are unambiguously identified.
 While China is recognised as the world’s largest producer of cotton, it isn’t clear if there are marketing advantages in identifying the source of Muji’s fabrics, in particular this cotton.
 Muji’s French linens, possibly made from French flax and likely made into textile in China, isn’t identified by region.

-It is generally thought that the cotton grown in Xinjiang is the finest in China.
-In fact, more than 30 percent of Chinese cotton come from Xinjiang, making this land-locked area China’s largest producer of cotton.
+It is generally thought that the cotton grown in Xinjiang is the finest in China, some even think the world.
+According to one BBC report, Xinjiang cotton accounts for more than 85 percent of Chinese production, making this land-locked area China’s largest producer of cotton.
+It constitutes about 20 percent of global supply.
 Brands offering cotton garments prefer using Xinjiang cotton as this is of the long staple variety (even longer than renown Supima cotton), which means the cloth that is woven from this yarn is extremely soft.
 Unsurprising, therefore, that brands such as Muji want not only to be associated with Xinjiang cotton, but consider the region a vital part of its branding.